global CommandQuestions regarding this article should be directed to the author at walter@ccnet.com.

 edit, and so on through the list of "XXX" lines.
 As frosting on

-the cake, the write
+the cake, the write command automatically writes the

 changed file to disk after each individual edit.